pavel-kirienko/o1heap/README.md

 If necessary, periodically invoke `o1heapDoInvariantsHold(..)` to ensure that the heap is functioning correctly and its internal data structures are not damaged.

+Avoid concurrent access to the heap.
+Use locking if necessary.

 ### Build configuration options